semyonsurkov/semyonsurkov/README.md

 ### Hi there 👋
 My name is Semyon Surkov.
-I'm a Junior Frontend-Developer, that finding a job.
+I'm looking for a job/internship in the profession: "Junior Frontend Developer".

 ### My contacts
 <a href="https://t.me/semyonsurkov/">